 Extruders, chill rollers, and slitters still need monitoring and adjustments during production.
 These adjustments are dependent upon quite a lot of factors.
 This includes ambient temperature, humidity, raw materials used, etc.

-That said, providing your operators with guidance and resources will limit wastes in materials, time, and product.
-By capturing key process knowledge in a digital format, every working employee has access to the right information.
+That said, providing your operators with guidance and resources will limit wastes in materials, time, and products while also increasing the effectiveness of corrective measures.
+By capturing key process knowledge in a digital format, every working employee has access to the information they need in any scenario.

-In the case of extrusion, guidebooks provide the right information through interactive troubleshooting.
-The guidebook follows an If - Then model.
+In the case of extrusion, guidebooks provide the right information for the right circumstance through interactive troubleshooting.
+The guidebook follows an IF-THEN model.

 With easy access to detailed instructions and intelligent troubleshooting, your employees gain greater confidence in their daily activities.